pipeseroni/pipes.c/README.md

 system (that is, most systems).
 A `configure` script is included in the source tree and can be used in the usual way.

+First, initalise git submodules to retrieve the testing harness:

+    git submodule init
+    git submodule update

+Then build and install.

     ./configure && make && make install

 Alternative, the meson build system can be used.